eclipse-zenoh/zenoh-ts/README.md

 Therefore one of these methods is recommended:

-1. Install latest release of `zenohd` and `zenoh-plugin-remote-api`
+1. Install the latest release of `zenohd` and `zenoh-plugin-remote-api`

    Ubuntu: